emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

   ![](/images/machine-machine.png)

-3. Select the Auth0 Management API and grant all scopes to the Application.
+3. Select the Auth0 Management API.
+Grant any scopes you may require.
+You may grant none.

   ![](/images/scopes.png)

-4. In your newly created application, list the Domain and Callback URLs for your service and set the "Token Endpoint Authentication Method" to `None`.
+4. In your newly created application, list the Domain and Callback URLs for your service and leave "Token Endpoint Authentication Method" as `Post`.

   ![](/images/Auth0_none.png)